UKCA for electrical appliances done right

 From 1 January 2021, the CE mark has been replaced by the UK government on the UK market by the UKCA mark.
 Goods bearing both the CE and UKCA marks will be accepted as long as they comply with UK regulations.
 Goods bearing only the CE mark can still be sold during the transitional period.
 This has been extended indefinitely after several extensions (most recently 31 December 2024).
 The UKCA mark must be used immediately after 1 January 2021 if goods are marketed in the UK and are protected by legislation.
 The UKCA mark is mandatory for these goods and the involvement of an authorised body is required.

-The experts at easyCE will be happy to help you place your product on the market and assess special cases.
-We support you with CE, UKCA and other markings.
+The experts at easyCE will be happy to help you place your products on the market and assess special cases.
+We are happy to support you with CE, UKCA and other labelling.

 What are the requirements for marking electronic products?
 Do CE and UKCA marks and addresses have to be indicated on a label or separately?